brontolinux/aws-cli-manager/README.md

 ## Prerequisites

 This Makefile requires `curl` and `unzip` to be installed on the system in `/usr/bin`.
-Just edit the variable definitions at the top of the Makefile if they don't match your system.
+Just edit the variable definitions at the top of the Makefile if they don't match your system (`CURL` and `UNZIP` respectively).

+## Defaults

+These are the defaults defined in the Makefile.
+You can edit it to suite your taste and needs:

+### Installation directory

+AKA `--install-dir` in the installer command line.
+By default it's `$HOME/.local/lib/aws-cli`, where `$HOME` is the home directory of the user running `make`.
+To change it, edit the `INSTALLDIR` definition in the Makefile.
+You can also modify it on `make`'s command line, but it's not recommended.

+### Binary directory

+AKA `--bin-dir` in the installer command line.
+By default it's `$HOME/bin`, where `$HOME` is the home directory of the user running `make`.
+To change it, edit the `BINDIR` definition in the Makefile.
+You can also modify it on `make`'s command line, but it's not recommended.

 ## Usage